 Finally, some 401(k) plans allow contributions of additional aftertax monies for investors who want to set additional assets aside for retirement, above and beyond what they're making in pretax or Roth contributions.
-The key benefit of such contributions--until just a few years ago, that is--is that retirees can enjoy tax-deferred compounding on those aftertax contributions; investment earnings are taxed as ordinary income when withdrawn.
+The key benefit of such contributions--until recently, that is--is that retirees can enjoy tax-deferred compounding on those aftertax contributions; investment earnings are taxed as ordinary income when withdrawn.

-However, IRS regulations that went into effect a few years ago make aftertax contributions more attractive from a few angles.
-In addition to the tax-deferred compounding that such assets enjoy, the IRS regulations now allow the retiree to effectively segregate the aftertax assets from the pretax monies at the time of rollover into an IRA.
-Pretax 401(k) assets--both pretax contributions and all investment earnings--can be rolled into a traditional IRA, whereas the aftertax dollars can be converted into a Roth IRA.
+However, the new IRS regulations make aftertax contributions more attractive from a few angles.
+In addition to the tax-deferred compounding that such assets enjoy, the new IRS regulations allow the retiree to effectively segregate the aftertax assets from the pretax monies at the time of rollover into an IRA.
+Pretax 401(k) assets--both pretax contributions and all investment earnings--can be rolled into a Traditional IRA, whereas the aftertax dollars can be converted into a Roth IRA.

-Prior to the IRS regulations taking effect, investors had to engage in a series of complicated maneuvers to segregate their aftertax dollars from their pretax 401(k) monies in an effort to get them into a Roth IRA.
-Michael Kitces, a partner and director of wealth management for Pinnacle Advisory Group and publisher of the financial-planning industry blog Nerd's Eye View details the old rules, as well as what changed, here.
+That represents a change from the recent past, when investors had to engage in a series of complicated maneuvers to segregate their aftertax dollars from their pretax 401(k) monies in an effort to get them into a Roth IRA.
+Michael Kitces, a partner and director of research for Pinnacle Advisory Group and publisher of the financial-planning industry blog Nerd's Eye View details the old rules, as well as what has changed, here.

-Although the IRS ruling simplifies things quite a bit, investors may be confused about how this maneuver is different from investing in a Roth 401(k), and where--if at all--aftertax 401(k) contributions should fall in the tax-sheltered funding queue.
+Although the latest IRA ruling simplifies things quite a bit, investors may be confused about how this maneuver is different from investing in a Roth 401(k), and where--if at all--aftertax 401(k) contributions should fall in the tax-sheltered funding queue.

 Here are some common questions, along with answers, about aftertax 401(k) contributions.